Pronounced: bren-TUX-i-mab ve-DOE-tin

 Brentuximab vedotin is given by intravenous (into a vein) infusion.
 The treatment is delivered over 30 minutes and is typically given every 3 weeks.
 The dosage depends on the person’s size and type of cancer being treated.

-Brentuximab vedotin has the potential to cause side effects.
-There are some things you can do to manage the more common side effects of Brentuximab vedotin.
+There are a number of things you can do to manage the side effects of brentuximab vedotin.
 Talk to your doctor or nurse about these recommendations.
 They can help you decide what will work best for you.
 These are some of the most common side effects:

 Tips to preventing infection:

-Progressive Multifocal Leukoencephalopathy (PML) is a rare but very serious brain infection that has been reported with brentuximab vedotin.
+Progressive Multifocal Leukoencephalopathy (PML) is a rare, but very serious brain infection that has been reported with this medication.
 The signs of PML may develop over several weeks or months.
 They may include changes in mood or usual behavior, confusion, thinking problems, loss of memory, changes in vision, speech, or walking, and decreased strength or weakness on one side of the body.
 If you, or anyone close to you, notices you have developed any of these signs, notify your healthcare provider immediately.

-There have been a few cases of Stevens Johnson Syndrome, which is a serious allergic reaction that affects the skin and mucous membranes.
+Stevens Johnson Syndrome is a rare, but serious, allergic reaction that affects the skin and mucous membranes.
 It typically starts as a rash or painful blisters and can progress to serious damage to the skin and in some cases, death.
 It is important that you report any rash to your healthcare providers immediately.